Gary050613/Competitive-Programming/README.md

 # Competitive-Programming
-All my solutions for everything, good luck reading them
+All my solutions for everything, have fun reading them